 Thank you for your understanding and patience—we look forward to seeing you!

 We are now providing all normal surgeries including those done by a traveling board certified surgeon (Direct Veterinary Surgery).
 Because we did no surgery from mid-March to mid-May, we have a backlog of surgeries; we will do our best to work your pet into our schedule based on the urgency of the situation.
 If we cannot meet your immediate needs we will refer you to another specialty center.

 Heartworm prevention and flea and tick medications:

 Now more than ever we ask you to support your local independently-owned small businesses.
 Please consider buying your pets’ Heartgard (heartworm prevention) and Frontline Gold or Nexgard (flea and tick prevention) directly from Lake Harriet Veterinary—your purchases will help sustain our business during the pandemic and support our employees.
-We carry a manufacturers’ guarantee and are competitively priced and have listed our prices below for comparison:
+We carry a manufacturers’ guarantee and are competitively priced.
+Please see our listed prices below for comparison:

 General COVID animal recommendations:

 - If you yourself are sick with a respiratory illness, please do not bring your animal to the veterinarian.
 If possible, call us to set up a phone consult or have someone else bring the patient to the clinic.
 If this is not possible, please call us for advice.

 - Pet owners should adopt good hygiene practices (including hand washing before and after being around or handling animals, their food, or supplies, as well as avoiding kissing them) and should maintain a clean and hygienic household environment.